-Instagram Live lets users stream live videos to their followers through their Instagram Stories.
-It’s great for building engagement, connecting…
+Instagram Live lets users stream live videos to their followers through their Instagram Story.
+It’s great for connecting directly with your audience.

 Instagram Live lets users stream live videos to their followers through their Instagram Stories.
 It’s great for building engagement, connecting directly with your users, sharing news, and establishing your brand.

 But maybe you’re thinking, “Isn’t live streaming just a passing fad?”
 Well, let’s look at the numbers (Source: New York Magazine and Livestream.com):

 - 80% of audiences would rather watch a livestream than read a blog post

 - 82% of audiences would rather watch a livestream than see a social media post

 - 67% of audiences who watched a livestream bought a ticket to a similar event the next time it happened